d-car/mongoscraper/README.md

 # Getting Started

-Follow this link to use the app: HEROKU LINK
+Follow this link to use the app: https://mongo-vg-scraper.herokuapp.com/

 # Prerequisites
 - Node.js